department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 ## Who can use SOES?

-#### You have access SOES if you're a service member in one of these groups:
+#### You can use SOES if you're a service member in one of these groups:
 - Army
 - Navy
 - Air Force